 Exercise Benefits

-The Inchworm is a simple yet effective exercise that warms up the entire body and promotes strength and flexibility by engaging the core, shoulders, or legs simultaneously.
+The Inchworm is a simple yet effective exercise that warms up the entire body and promotes strength and flexibility by engaging the core, shoulders, and legs simultaneously.

 How-to Guide